-When operating cross-mode, SSB listeners will hear your CW signal as a 700 Hz tone.
+When operating cross-mode, SSB listeners will hear your CW signal as a tone at your selected sidetone pitch.

 GENERAL COVERAGE RECEIVE

 Thanks to its electronically tuned RF band-pass filter, the KH1 provides general coverage from 6.7 to 22.0 MHz via a separate SWL band.
 This band can be selected using BAND/MODE.
 It's just above 15 meters in the rotation.